openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 End-user control does not imply the Self-Issued OP is entirely locally hosted on an End-user's device, the End-user may also rely on a service provider to host her Self-Issued OP.
 Consequently, there are different ways to implement a Self-Issued OP: the Self-Issued OP can completely run on a End-user device; it might utilize cloud components; or it might completely run in the cloud.

-The crucial difference between a traditional OP and the Self-Issued OP is not where it is hosted, but that the Self-Issued OP allows the End-user to control the identifiers and claims released to the RP.
+The crucial difference between a traditional OP and the SIOP is that the SIOP acts on behalf of the End-User, i.e. the SIOP allows the End-user to control the identifiers and claims released to the RP.
 Even in the case of cryptographically verifiable claims issued by a third party, it is the End-user who decides whether and when to use such claims.

 An OP releases End-User authentication information in the form of an ID Token.
 An RP will trust an ID token based on the relationship between the RP and the issuer of this ID token.